Return to all

 Median wage changes

-From 28 February 2025, AEWV holders who want to support a partner will still be required to meet the wage threshold, which is increasing to NZD $26.85 an hour.
+From 28 February 2025, AEWV holders who want to support a partner must meet the wage threshold of NZD $26.85 an hour.

 Removing the median wage requirement

-From 10 March 2025, Wage thresholds for all AEWV roles will be removed.
-It will be replaced by market rate instead.
-However, median wage of $31.61/hr will continue to apply for residence.
+From 10 March 2025, Wage thresholds for all AEWV roles were removed.
+It was be replaced by market rate instead.
+However, median wage of $31.61/hr continues to apply for residence.

 Wage requirements for bringing family

-From 10 March 2025, AEWV holders must earn at least NZ$55,844 annually to bring dependent children.
-This threshold, unchanged since 2019, ensures financial stability for migrant families.
-It will be updated annually in line with changes to the median wage.
+From 10 March 2025, AEWV holders must earn at least NZ$55,844 annually to sponsor dependent children.
+This threshold will update annually with median wage adjustments.

 Reducing the experience requirement for migrants

-From 10 March 2025, migrant candidates will need to demonstrate 2 years of relevant work experience, instead of 3 years currently.
+From 10 March 2025, migrant candidates need to demonstrate 2 years of relevant work experience, instead of 3 years.
 Additionally, migrants still need to meet any work experience requirements of the Job Check.

 Increased visa duration for lower-skilled workers

-• From 10 March 2025, AEWV holders in ANZSCO Level 4 or 5 roles will receive 3-year visas, aligning with the maximum time they can stay in New Zealand on an AEWV.
+• From 10 March 2025, AEWV holders in ANZSCO Level 4 or 5 roles began receiving 3-year visas, aligning with the maximum time they can stay in New Zealand on an AEWV.

 • Migrants currently on 2-year visas can apply for an additional 1-year extension if requirements are met.